JonathanHelianthicusDoe/notes_on_toontown_strategy/stun_hygiene/README.md

   to give any laff**; it merely has to &ldquo;hit&rdquo; (rather than miss).
   Thus, in some situations &mdash; indeed, in _many_ more situations than you likely realize &mdash; it makes _very_ good sense to toon-up even when everyone else is already at full laff.
+Regardless of how much a toon-up gag heals, you can tell that it missed if the text in the chat bubbles that appear above the targets&rsquo; heads is in all lowercase; otherwise, it hit.
 - <b>Trap</b> gags (including SOSes<sup>\[3\]</sup>).
 Trap gags are unique in that they do not have to be activated (by lure) to stun; rather, the simple act of placing a trap gag counts as an attack on that cog(s) for the purpose